 The ARC of Martin County believes in making the best use of community resources.
 All of its efforts are directed at participation in an integrated community.
 Our Adult Day Program provides adults with disabilities the opportunity to develop new skills and enhance independence through training in communication, money management, community inclusion,

 and social skills.
 It also includes training in the use of special adaptive equipment and activities such as, adaptive swimming, bowling, musical arts and dance and therapeutic horseback riding.

-We have learned that finding out how a person wishes to live and providing them with the supports and training to maintain that lifestyle is the key to success in this program.
-The ARC offers supports, training and activities that assist individuals to live in their own home or apartment throughout the Treasure Coast.
-Our staff provide participants with the supports necessary for them to maintain themselves, assess “at risk” situations and help them develop safety nets by introducing them to people and resources within their community and neighborhood.
-Staffing can range from 24 hour coverage to “Drop-In” assistance.
+We have learned that finding out how a person wishes to live and providing them with the support and training to maintain that lifestyle is the key to success in this program.
+The ARC offers supports, training, and activities that assist individuals to live in their own home or apartment throughout the Treasure Coast.
+Our staff provides participants with the supports necessary for them to maintain themselves, assess “at risk” situations and help them develop safety nets by introducing them to people and resources within their community and neighborhood.
+Staffing can range from 24-hour coverage to “Drop-In” assistance.

 Community Inclusion Services